-Let me tell you about a great Yosemite hike.
+Let me tell you about a great Yosemite hike that is here.
 I encourage you to hike to Wapama Falls.
 It is a 5 mile round trip.
 I would call this an easy to moderate hike.
 Start at the O'Shaughnessy Dam Parking lot.
 The best time to go is April To June.

 The trail-head begins one mile west of the Big Oak Flat Entrance to Yosemite National Park on Highway 120.
 Go right (north) on Evergreen Road and drive 7 miles.
 Go right at Camp Mather onto Hetch Hetchy Road.
 Go through the entrance station and continue on for another 8 miles.
 The road will end at O'Shaughnessy Dam parking lot.

 This places gives you the Yosemite waterfall scenery without the crowds.
 The crowds of visitors just do know know about this beautiful valley and its waterfalls.
 Every time we have been here, we feel like we have this place completely to ourselves.

 We saw a lot of poison oak along the trail, so be careful.
 Keep your eyes open for rattlesnakes too.
 It is 2.5 miles to the top of Wapama Falls.